How to Create Sparkling Geode Gems — Easy Step-by-Step Guide

 2. 2

-Choose your geode molds.
-If using aluminum foil, crumple it into a bowl shape with a hollow center, ensuring it's sturdy.
+Select and prepare your geode molds.
+If using aluminum foil, carefully crumple it into a bowl shape with a hollow center, ensuring the foil is sturdy enough to hold the plaster mixture without collapsing.
+You can also shape it to create interesting internal textures.

 3. 3

-In a mixing bowl, measure 1 cup of Plaster of Paris.
+In a clean mixing bowl, accurately measure 1 cup of Plaster of Paris.
+It's important to start with the correct ratio for the best consistency.

 4. 4